-Ryan Reynolds Toddler Pushed Him To Play Detective Pikachu
+Ryan Reynolds’ Toddler Pushed Him To Play Detective Pikachu

 — RushReads (@RushReads) May 11, 2019

-As fans of the Deadpool actor know, he and his wife Blake Lively are also parents of 4-year-old, James.
-The duo even recently revealed they were expecting baby number three.
+As fans of the Deadpool actor know, he and his wife, Blake Lively, are also parents of 4-year-old James.
+The duo even recently revealed they were expecting baby No. 3.

-For those who haven’t seen the film yet, Reynolds stars alongside Suki Waterhouse, Ken Watanabe, Kathryn Newton, and Rita Ora.
-The family-friendly film tells the story of 21-year-old son, Tim, who possesses the unique ability to understand what Pikachu is saying.
+For those who haven’t seen the film yet, Reynolds stars alongside Justice Smith, Ken Watanabe, Kathryn Newton, and Rita Ora.
+The family-friendly film tells the story of 21-year-old Tim (Smith), who possesses the unique ability to understand what Pikachu is saying.

 According to the trailer, Pikachu is far from the only CGI Pokémon you can expect to see in the film as Bulbasaur, Psyduck, and Jigglypuff will also make appearances.